averkij/ml-bootcamp-zh-ru-baseline/README.md

 ## Your model

-- I've made my own model with attention and stuff but it not better than OpenNMT (at all).
+- I've made my own model with attention and stuff but it's not better than OpenNMT (at all).
 Good luck with that.